ZJONSSON/clues-query/README.md

 ### `.ascending.[$fieldname]`
 Returns a cloned array sorted ascending by the selected fieldname.
 Can also be used as `.ascending.(longer.field.name)`

+Use `ascending.$root` to sort by the root object in the array.

 ### `.descending.[$fieldname]`
 Returns a cloned array sorted descending by the selected fieldname.
 Can also be used as `.descending.(longer.field.name)`

+Use `descending.$root` to sort by the root object in the array.

 ### `.stats`
 Returns an object of statistics.